Import libraries

 # examine a dictionary

-'marge' in family # returns False (only checks keys)
+'John' in simpsons_roles_dict # returns False (only checks keys)

 # accessing values more safely with 'get'